 Correcting Misinformation

-Express lanes are affordable.
+Express lanes are not “Lexus Lanes.”

 (Click image to enlarge)